-- Re-organize information in meaningful ways (formating, restructuring, highlights, etc.)
+- Re-organize information in meaningful ways (formatting, restructuring, highlights, etc.)

 Cons of taking notes

-- Wasting time by copying material without comprehending just to take notes for the sake of note-taking.
+- Wasting time by copying material without comprehending it for the sake of note-taking.

-- Easy distraction from the learning material because of formatting notes according to a specialized system.
+- Easy distraction from the learning material to make notes pretty or clean.

 - Note-taking increases the mental burden on students while reading because they have to manage both notes and reading material.
 If doing both takes too much effort, it imposes a very high “cognitive load,” which can hamper learning through exhaustion or unnecessary effort.

 One of the popular note-taking methods is called the 5 Rs Cornell note-taking method: Record, Reduce, Reflect, Recite, & Review.

 - Record: Jot down the key concepts, terms, diagrams